Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Region-aware Wasserstein distances

-\revision{ We study in \appendixStability{} the stability of the region-aware Wasserstein distance for persistence diagrams $\regionWasserstein{q}$ when excluding extremum-swap instabilities (when the extrema of the input functions don't change order, as described in details in \cite{wetzelsStability}).
-We show that, with data background, it can be bounded by above by the $L_q$ norm of the difference of the input scalar fields up to a constant independent of them.
-Specifically, we show that $\regionWasserstein{q}\big(\diagram^\region(f), \diagram^\region(g)\big) \leq 2^{1/q}\|f - g\|_q$.
-For this, we take inspiration of the proof by Skraba and Turner \cite{skrabaStability} for the original Wasserstein distance between persistence diagrams that we extend to take into account the region properties. }
+We now study the stability of the region-aware Wasserstein distance for persistence diagrams $\regionWasserstein{q}$ \revisionTVCG{and} show that it can be bounded \revisionTVCGminor{from} above by the $L_q$ norm of the difference of the input scalar fields up to a constant independent of them.